-As a supervisor, your leadership is important to creating an inclusive work environment and supporting staff in their endeavors to engage in campus and community diversity, equity, and inclusion (DEI) initiatives.
+As a supervisor, your leadership is important to creating an inclusive work environment and supporting staff in their endeavors to engage in campus and community diversity, equity, inclusion, and belonging (DEIB) initiatives.
 Here are a few tips and resources to get you started.

 We do realize that providing time for learning can place constraints on the department.
 However, it should not be a barrier to meeting this goal.
 Some possible strategies for making sure staff are able to participate in these opportunities include:

 - Cross training staff in critical office functions so essential tasks can be completed when staff are away from the workplace.